 Warehouse Safety Statistics indicates that about 5% of all warehouse staff will experience on the job injury, every year.
 Slips, trips, and falls have been highly associated with work-related injuries in the world.
 Several studies also indicate that falls from height cause most workplace fatalities.
 According to the Health and Safety Executive, approximately 40 workers die from falls, while almost 118,000 people suffer injuries resulting from slips and trips.
 A lot of measures to prevent slips, trips, and falls involve common sense as well as implementing a pro-active approach.
 Some of these procedures include;

-Routine cleaning – you should make sure all your team members know how to conduct proper housekeeping.
+Routine cleaning – you should implement employee training on how to conduct proper housekeeping.
 They don’t have to wait for an accident to happen so they can prevent it.
 So workers should keep their workplace tidy and organized.
 They can achieve this by cleaning up spillages, keeping cables away from aisles, and removing any obstruction from paths.

 Make floor levels even- Uneven flooring is a major contributor to slips and falls.
 This is especially dangerous if people are carrying heavy loads.
 That is why it makes sense to keep the warehouse floors even.

 Display appropriate warning signs – Ensure cleaning staff display warning signs where everybody can see them.
 You can also schedule cleaning off-working hours to reduce the risk of injuries.